Top 10 Information

 still require formalized management,

-destruction, and archival procedures for your
+destruction, and archival procedures for

-electronic documents
+your electronic documents

-- Firewalls are not a replacement for a strong
+- Firewalls are not a replacement for a

-Security Policies and Procedures Manual
+strong Security Policies and Procedures

-Your reputation is compromised when a firewall
+Your reputation is compromised when a

-doesn’t encrypt confidential documents and e-mail.
+firewall doesn’t encrypt confidential documents

-you against computer viruses.
-Formalized procedures
+doesn’t protect you against computer viruses.

-and tools are needed to protect your confidential
+Formalized procedures and tools are needed to

-documents and electronic communications.
+electronic communications.
+Organizations need

-assessments to manage their risks.
+security vulnerability assessments to manage

-Your security structure is only as strong as its
+Your security structure is only as strong as

-weakest link.
-External network
+its weakest link.
+External network penetration

-penetration tests evaluate your firewall
+tests evaluate your firewall security to ensure

-security to ensure they are properly configured.
+they are properly configured.

-Security Tip #4 - Hackers, What You Need to
+Security Tip #4 - Hackers, What You Need

-Know
+to Know

 Hackers know things that you don't.
 That's their